ppizarror/pygame-menu/docs/index.rst

 :orphan:

 ..
-This page is orphan because it is the documentation entry point
+This page is orphan because its content concerns the internal working of the
+.. library.
+However it is necessary in order to be able to quote its items in the
+.. documentation.

 .. image:: _static/pygame_menu.png
     :scale: 35%